-Ecosystems within Port Vila's land boundary have been heavily modified since the area's settlement; with extensive plantations replacing natural scrub and forest.
-The city's water catchment, which lies to the east of the Bauerfield Airport land strip and extends eastward into the abutting mountain region (as well as southward to the edge of the municipal boundary), is restricted to non-intensive agricultural uses, however enforcement of this has lapsed with housing developments occurring within Zone 1 of the catchment in recent years.
+Ecosystems within Port Vila's land boundary have been heavily modified since the area's settlement; with plantations having replacing natural scrub and forest.
+The city's water catchment, which lies to the east of the Bauerfield Airport land strip and extends eastward into the abutting mountain region (as well as southward to the edge of the municipal boundary), is restricted to non-intensive agricultural uses, however enforcement of this has lapsed with housing developments occurring within Zone I of the catchment in recent years.
 The eastern edge of the city lies along two lagoons (Erakor and Emten), with fragile brackish mangrove and sea grass ecosystems established within these areas (which have low levels of salinity due to the lagoon mouth lying within the intertidal zone).
-The coastal marine ecosystems surrounding the city provide a vital source of food, a local tourism offer and recreational resource for residents, as well as providing the main routes for interisland trade and transport.
+The coastal marine ecosystems surrounding the city provide a vital source of food, a feature for local tourism businesses and a recreational resource for residents, as well as providing the main routes for inter-island trade and transport.

-Port Vila is characterised by a two season tropical climate (as shown in Figure 3), experiencing relatively mild annual average temperatures year-round, with only small observed inter-annual variability.
+Port Vila is characterised by a two season tropical climate (as shown in Figure 3), experiencing relatively mild annual average temperatures year-round, with minimal observed inter-annual variability.
 Long-term average Dry Season (May-October) minimum and maximum temperatures are 20.1°C and 26.8°C respectively, while Wet Season average temperatures are slightly higher; 22.7°C and 29.7°C (PACCSAP 2014).